pooja-bhavani/Jenkins-project/README.md

 sudo apt update
 sudo apt install docker.io
 ```
-# Install the Docker Pipeline plugin in Jenkins:
- * Log in to Jenkins.
- * Go to Manage Jenkins -> Manage Plugins.
- * In the Available tab, search for "Docker Pipeline".
- * Select the plugin and click the Install button.
- * Restart Jenkins after the plugin is installed.

  # Grant Jenkins user and Ubuntu user permission to docker deamon.
 ```
 sudo su -